PhilGrunewald/Behave2016/manuscript.md

 # INTRODUCTION
-The role of the electricity demand side is undergoing a fundamental change.
+With the closure of 55% of the UK's fossil fuel capacity over the next decade, the system flexibility, which these plant provide, will be greatly reduced.
+If less flexible low carbon sources are to take their place, new forms of flexibility are needed.
+Interconnections, storage and demand response hold great promise in this area.
  For the UK the potential annual system savings from demand response have been estimated to be in the billions of pounds [1].
 The extent to which the 'technical potential' can be realised is not well understood.

+In this paper we argue that current models are not well equipped to address this new requirement and that supporting data is still lacking at the required scale.

-Here we seek to explore the status of demand models and identify conceptual shortcomings and data gaps that need to be addressed if we are to better understand demand side flexibility.
+We explore the status of demand models and identify conceptual shortcomings and data gaps that need to be addressed if we are to better understand demand side flexibility.

 ##	Changing needs for evidence in the residential sector
 ¬	From overall demand to flexibility